Riptide00/gitupdate/README.md

 ![Repo size](https://reposs.herokuapp.com/?path=)

 See the version shield?
 That's what i use to detect versions.
-So now we now that how do we proceed.
+So now we know that, how do we proceed?

 0k configuring is always a pain, so here we go: